ENGINEERING, DESIGN, AND SOCIETY (EDNS)

 EDNS315.
 ENGINEERING FOR SOCIAL AND ENVIRONMENTAL RESPONSIBILITY.
 3.0 Semester Hrs.

 (WI) This course explores how engineers think about and practice environmental and social responsibility, and critically analyzes codes of ethics before moving to a deeper focus on macroethical topics with direct relevance to engineering practice, environmental sustainability, social and environmental justice, social entrepreneurship, corporate social responsibility, and engagement with the public.
 These macroethical issues are examined through a variety of historical and contemporary case studies and a broad range of technologies.
-Prerequisite: HASS100, and EDNS151 or EDNS192.
+Prerequisite: HASS100 and EDNS151.
 3 hours lecture; 3 semester hours.

 View Course Learning Outcomes